 To see the most impressive blooms and prolific growth, the addition of compost or organic fertilizer during the spring is recommended.

-Basket Flower Varieties
+Types of Basket Flower

 How to Grow Basket Flowers From Seed

-The seeds can take anywhere from one to three weeks to germinate.
+- The seeds can take anywhere from one to three weeks to germinate.

 Much like other flowers in the Centaurea genus, such as cornflowers, the basket flower may see minimal if any problems at all.
 Aphids may take up residence on the flowers, but use a safe DIY spray to eliminate the pests.
 Fungal problems, such as powdery mildew are often caused by wet conditions.
 Prevent this fungal problem by adequately spacing the plants in the ground.
 Fungicides, or DIY solutions involving baking soda, may help.

 How to Get Basket Flower to Bloom

 The blooms can appear anytime from May to August, but most commonly arrive around May or June.

 What Do Basket Flowers Look and Smell Like?